Sign up to receive our email newsletter full of actionable tips and practical advice every month

 How can I get around?

-We traveled in our own campervan, but campervanning is of course not the only way to explore Aotearoa independently: you can hitchhike reasonably safely (in most areas), ride one of its many cycle trails, hire a car or take a bus.
+We travelled in our own campervan, but campervanning is of course not the only way to explore Aotearoa independently: you can hitchhike reasonably safely (in most areas), ride one of its many cycle trails, hire a car or take a bus.

 Having your own vehicle (especially one you can cook, sleep and do your private business in), gives you the greatest flexibility though.